Logo

 Will it benefit you financially?

 A good way to evaluate if you would benefit financially from a loan offer is to estimate the return on investment compared to how much you’d pay in interest.
-For instance, if you pay 10% APR on a student loan, but the degree you receive gives you an opportunity to make 25% more in annual income, you’d calculate the loan as a positive investment.
 If you own a small business, you can estimate how much money you’ll earn off your assets compared to how much it will cost you to pay them off monthly.

 When it comes to paying off credit card debt, it makes sense to compare the total cost of paying off your credit card using your using your minimum monthly payment amount (look for this on your monthly credit card statement), to what you would be paying with a personal loan.